vega/vega-vscode/README.md

 # Vega-VSCode

-This is a Vega and Vega-Lite plug-in for visual studio code.
+This is a Visual Studio Code plug-in for Vega and Vega-Lite visualization grammars.

 With this plugin, you can open a Vega specification file with `.vg` or `.vg.json` extension and get validation and autocompletion when you edit the file.